takos22/baguette/docs/user_guide/routing.rst

 ---------------

 Dynamic routing is useful to pass variables in URLs.
-For example, if you want to show a user's profile from their username, you won't hardcode every username, instead you will pass the username in the URL: ``/profile/{username}``.
+For example, if you want to show a user's profile from their username, you won't hardcode every username, instead you will pass the username in the
+URL: ``/profile/{username}``.

 To do this with baguette, it's easy:

 .. code-block:: python
     :linenos:

-    from baguette import Baguette

-    app = Baguette()

     @app.route("/profile/<username>")
     async def profile(username):